 If you’ve been dreaming about starting a business, it’s time to turn those thoughts into action.
 After all, wishing for something won’t get you very far.
 You must set goals for your new business and take steps to achieve them to achieve success.

 There are 30.2 million small businesses in the United States, and 400,000 new enterprises enter the market each year.
-The largest industry for small businesses is health and social services, followed by the hospitality and food services segment.
-Small business owners cover a wide demographic, but there are more male business owners than female, and the number of businesses owned by veterans and non-veterans are close to equal.
+The largest industry for small businesses is the health and social services, followed by the hospitality and food services segment.
+Small business owners cover a wide demographic, but there are more male business owners than females, and the number of businesses owned by veterans and non-veterans is close to equal.